jenny-s51/react-topology/README.md

 This package provides the resources necessary to use PatternFly Topology, an open source utility built off of [@patternfly/react-core](https://www.npmjs.com/package/@patternfly/react-core) that you can use to create a visual representation of all the applications within your project, their build status, and the components and services associated with them.

-Topology components are based on [PatternFly 4][patternfly-4] Based from https://github.com/patternfly/patternfly-react version 4.91.40
+Topology is based on PatternFly 5 components from https://github.com/patternfly/patternfly-react.

 Documentation for Topology and its features is available on [the PatternFly website.](www.patternfly.org/topology/about-topology)